EarthLink Internet in Virginia at a Glance

 Choosing the Right Plan in Virginia

 Selecting an internet plan in Virginia requires balancing speed, price, and contract flexibility.
 Start by assessing how many people in your household use the internet simultaneously during peak hours, typically between 7 and 11 PM.
 A household with one to two light users browsing the web and streaming in standard definition can get by with 50-100 Mbps.
-Families of three to five with multiple simultaneous streamers, gamers, and remote workers should target 200-500 Mbps for a consistently smooth experience without buffering or lag.
+Families of three to five with multiple simultaneous streamers, gamers.
+Remote workers should target 200-500 Mbps for a consistently smooth experience without buffering or lag.

 Before committing to any plan, check what promotional offers are currently available for new customers in your area.
 Many providers in Virginia offer introductory rates that are $20-30 lower per month for the first 12 months.
 Calculate the full two-year cost by adding the promotional and regular pricing together, then compare across all available providers at your address.
 Also factor in equipment rental fees, which can add $10-15 monthly, and whether the provider charges installation or activation fees for new service.